Air Senegal: History

 The addition of 2 Boeing 737-500s on lease from Romanian airline Blue Air allowed Air Senegal to launch new routes to multiple countries in Western Africa, including Casablanca in Morocco, Ghana's capital city Accra, in addition to Abuja and Lagos in Nigeria.

 Expansion was abruptly halted in March 2020 due to the onset of the COVID-19 pandemic, causing Air Senegal to temporarily suspend operations.
 At the time, the airline was poised to commence flights to a pair of new European destinations - Geneva and London.
 No update has been provided yet on when these routes will be commenced, though in a May 2021 interview it was hinted by Ibrahima Kane that they could be seen with the arrival of the Airbus A220s that the airline is due to receive in 2021.
 At the end of 2020 Air Senegal received its first Airbus A321, with a second arriving in February 2021.
 These 2 aircraft helped launch new routes again, this time to Milan in Italy, the airline's first Italian route, as well as Lyon in southern France.
 These routes began in February and March respectively.
 April saw the end of the lease on the 737-500s, with the second aircraft, YR-AMD, being returned to Blue Air where it has been parked at the carrier's base in Bucharest.

 A significant step in the airline's growth came with the announcement of its plans to fly to the United States for the first time from September 2021.
-It's reported that New York will be served direct by the airline's Airbus A330neos, before making the short hop to the Washington D.C./Baltimore metropolitan area.
-The twice-weekly route will serve John F. Kennedy International Airport and continues to Baltimore/Washington International Airport.
+For thirteen months afterwards, the airline served New York directly with the Airbus A330-900, before making a short hop to the Baltimore/Washington airport.
+The route was operated twice weekly.
+In January 2023, the airline canceled the Baltimore stop, The flight to New York was subsequently eliminated from the schedule in September 2024, ending service to the United States.